 Many people wonder if hand sanitizers are better than water at getting rid of germs.
-Both are effective in preventing germs from sticking to hands.
+Both are good at keeping germs from sticking to hands.
 Hand sanitizer should not be a replacement for water.
 It should only be used when water is not available.
 If soap is available, it should be used with the water.
 Oils are naturally produced on your skin and germs can stick to this oil.
 The soap helps to break down the oil, which in turn makes it harder for germs to stick to your hands.
-An alcohol-based hand sanitizer should only be used if water is not available.
-The hand sanitizer will greatly reduce the number of germs on the skin and it is fast-acting.
-It is a good idea to carry a hand sanitizer with you in the event you will be in a situation where you need to wash your hands and water is not available.
+The hand sanitizer will greatly reduce the number of germs on the skin and it is fastacting.
+It is a good idea to carry a hand sanitizer with you in case you are in a situation where you need to wash your hands and water is not available.